VaishnaviDayanand/Salary-Prediction-Model/README.md

    ```
    pip install -r requirements.txt
    ```
-4. The dataset is included in the `/data` folder.
+4. The dataset is included in this repository as Salary_Data.csv.
 Make sure the path to the dataset in the notebook is correct.
 5. Run the `salary_prediction_experience.ipynb` notebook step by step.